EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/creating_readthedocs.md

 - In a ReadTheDocs project you need to use a configuration file `.readthedocs.yaml`.
 - A Git repository can be used to version control the project and a remote repository can be hosted on GitHub or GitLab.
 - Tools such as Sphinx or MkDocs can be used write the static documentation pages.
 - CI that is offered by GitHub and GitLab helps automating the import task.
-Changes can be imported on different occations, e.g. on each push to the repository or merge to the default branch.
+Changes can be imported on different occasions, e.g. on each push to the repository or merge to the default branch.

 ### Solutions

 - ReadTheDocs
-  - Publish static documentaiton pages publicly.
+  - Publish static documentation pages publicly.
 - Sphinx
   - Write static documentation pages based on reStructuredText.
 - MkDocs